soumyadipdas37/finescoop.github.io/source/_posts/not_very_socially_distant_revellers_ignore_covid_guidelines_to_hit_pubs_and_bars_across_britain.md

-Revellers enjoy a Saturday night on the town in Newcastle's Bigg Market last night, making the most of the Bank Holiday weekend in spite of the cold weather in Sheffield, a group of young men dressed up as medieval knights as they ventured out for the evening Revellers make the most of the Bank Holiday weekend on West Street in Sheffield, August 29
-Sheffield: Two young women are seen walking along West Street during a night out in the August Bank Holiday Weekend Revellers were lining up outside of clubs in tightly-packed groups in Manchester - where coronavirus-related restrictions are being lifted next week
+Revellers enjoy a Saturday night on the town in Newcastle's Bigg Market last night, making the most of the Bank Holiday weekend in spite of the cold weather in Sheffield, a group of young men dressed up as medieval knights as they ventured out for the evening Revellers make the most of the Bank Holiday weekend on West Street in Sheffield, August 29 Sheffield Two young women are seen walking along West Street during a night out in the August Bank Holiday Weekend Revellers were lining up outside of clubs in tightly-packed groups in Manchester - where coronavirus-related restrictions are being lifted next week
-Police are pictured by a van in Manchester as revellers enjoy nights out across the country on the Bank Holiday Weekend
-Chair-do: One reveller is seen carrying a seat on their head while walking along the street in Soho on the Bank Holiday Weekend
+Police are pictured by a van in Manchester as revellers enjoy nights out across the country on the Bank Holiday Weekend Chair-do One reveller is seen carrying a seat on their head while walking along the street in Soho on the Bank Holiday Weekend
 Revellers made the most of the Bank Holiday Weekend and partied across Manchester In Leeds, people were hugging and dancing together as buskers played music in the street over the Bank Holiday Weekend Revellers are seen lining up outside a venue in Leeds, seemingly paying no mind to social distancing rules this weekend